ruuvi/ruuvitracker_fw/Best-Practises.md

 # Best practises for developing on RuuviTracker with MicroPython

-Importing python modules after making changes to them may seem problematic.
+## Reloading modules

-They are not imported again if they are imported earlier to same python instance.
-Therefore it is easiest to reset python memory by pressing control-D in console, which keeps all connections (terminal and usb-drive) but cleans python memory.
+Re-importing will not (usually) work, best way is to use ctrl-D in the REPL to do a soft reboot, this keeps all connections (terminal and flash-drive) intact but clears Python memory. **NOTE**: this does *not* reset GPIOs either so if your module initializations make assumptions about GPIO status' after reset you will be in a world of pain.